YasmineBB/curated/README.md

 - I want to be able to add a feature/testimonial so that users can view them and are encouraged to use the platform and make purchases.
 - I want to be able to edit a feature/testimonial so that any mistakes can be rectified or images changed.
-- I want to be able to delete a feature/testimonial in case it no longer fits the purpose of the site.
+- I want to be able to delete a feature/testimonial in case it no longer fits the purpose of the site goals.

 ##### EPIC - Contact

 As a Site User:

 - I want to be able to submit a contact form so that I can communicate with curated.

+As a Site Admin:

+- I want to be able to view a list of customer enquiries so that I can see what consumers are wanting to know.

+#### User Stories for Future Implementation

+- As a Site User I want to be able to add products to a wishlist so that I can save them for later.
+- As a Site Admin I want to be able to mark an item as sold once it has been purchased so that users can still view an artists work.
+- As a Site Admin I want to be able to set up a system for stock management so that I can manage the items that have been sold.

 #### Database Schema